Burakumin: Contemporary situation

+Social discrimination

+In the 1993 survey, one-third of burakumin surveyed reported experiencing discrimination, most often related to marriage or employment.
+Cases of continuing social discrimination are known to occur mainly in western Japan, particularly in the Osaka, Kyoto, Hyogo, and Hiroshima regions, where many people, especially the older generation, stereotype buraku residents (whatever their ancestry) and associate them with squalor, unemployment and criminality.
+Outside of the Kansai region, the general population is often not aware of the issues experienced by those of buraku ancestry, and if they are, this awareness may only be awareness of the history of feudal Japan.

+Traditionalist families have been known to check on the backgrounds of potential in-laws to identify people of buraku ancestry, a practice which has been progressively banned through court rulings and local ordinances.
+The 1993 survey showed that 5 percent of mainstream respondents said they would "completely oppose" a marriage to a burakumin.
+A 2013 survey by the Tokyo Metropolitan Government also highlighted the persistence of discriminatory attitudes regarding marriage.
+When asked what they would do if their child intended to marry someone from a Dōwa community, only 46.5% of respondents said they would respect their child's wishes without reservation, while 27% said they "don't know," and the remainder expressed reluctance; 56.5% of young people said they would go through with such a marriage if their parents strongly objected.
+Nadamoto Masahisa of the Buraku History Institute estimates that between 60 and 80% of burakumin marry a non-burakumin, whereas for people born during the late 1930s and early 1940s, the rate was 10%.

 Social movements and approaches

 Contemporary approaches to the buraku issue are shaped by the differing philosophies of the main liberation movements.
-The Buraku Liberation League (BLL) continues to advocate for a "voice" strategy, openly challenging discrimination and promoting buraku pride and history.
+The BLL continues to advocate for a "voice" strategy, openly challenging discrimination and promoting buraku pride and history.
 In contrast, the Jiyū Dōwa Kai (Liberal Assimilation Association, or JDK), a conservative organization formed in 1986 with ties to the Liberal Democratic Party, advocates a "silence" approach.
 The JDK argues that continually raising the buraku issue perpetuates stigma and that discrimination should be addressed as part of a broader struggle for human rights without singling out any specific group.
 These contrasting approaches influence how the issue is handled at the community level, from school curricula to local festivals.